Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • praline;

-• chocolate or vanilla ice cream - 5 balls;
+• chocolate or vanilla ice cream - 5 scoops;

-Praline needs to be melted: heat 115 ml. water, add praline, bring to a boil.
-Boil until a golden brown syrup is formed.
-Then take it off the stove and let it cool down a bit.
+The praline needs to be melted: heat 115 ml. water, add praline, bring to a boil.
+Boil until golden brown syrup forms.
+Then remove it from the stove, allowing it to cool slightly.
 Place the ice cream in saucers or glasses and pour in a little syrup and cream liqueur.
-Sprinkle the top of the dessert with chopped nuts.
+Sprinkle chopped nuts and nuts on top of the dessert.

 Syrniki